Lee Ware

-Robert Lee Ware, Jr. (born August 20, 1952) is an American politician.
-Since 1998 he has served in the Virginia House of Delegates, representing the 65th district west of Richmond, consisting of the entirety of his home county of Powhatan, the precincts of Skinquarter, Tomahawk, Woolridge, Brandermill, Swift Creek, Evergreen West, Edgewater, Midlothian, Roseland, and Midlothian North in Chesterfield County; the precincts of Fife, Three Square, Sandy Hook, and Goochland Court House 2, in Goochland County; and the precincts of Columbia and Fork Union in Fluvanna County.
+Robert Lee Ware Jr. (born August 20, 1952) is an American politician representing Virginia's 72nd House of Delegates district.
+He was first elected to the Virginia House of Delegates in 1998, representing the 65th district.
 He is a member of the Republican Party.

 Life, education, career

 Ware was born in Fitchburg, Massachusetts.
-He received a B.A. degree in history and literature from Wheaton College in 1974.
-He also received an M.A. in American History from Harvard University.
-Additionally, he has pursued graduate studies in the same subjects Asbury Seminary, Northeastern University, Longwood University, and Virginia Commonwealth University.
+He received a B.A. degree in history and literature from Wheaton College in 1974 and pursued graduate studies in the same subjects at Harvard University, Asbury Seminary, Northeastern University, Longwood University, and Virginia Commonwealth University.

 Ware moved to Powhatan, Virginia as editor of the weekly newspaper the Powhatan Gazette, where he worked between 1981-1984.

 Starting in 1984, Ware taught history and government at Powhatan High School for 15 years.
 He later taught at Blessed Sacrament Huguenot Academy.
 In 2012 he became academic dean of Benedictine College Preparatory School until his retirement in 2014.
-Ware is a Roman Catholic.
+Ware is a Roman Catholic and has four children: Karen, Rob, Thomas, and Jeb.